GeoInformacao/geoinfobage/README.md

 The original shapefiles are created by official government institutions.
 The geoinfobage APP uses the geobr package as a basis for some functions.
 The geobr package is developed by a team from the Institute of Applied Economic Research (Ipea) and the geoinfobage APP is developed by a team from the GeoInformation sector of the Municipality of Bagé/RS.
 If you want to cite this project, you can cite it as:

-     Silva,R.R.;Antoria,C.P.A.;Marques,L.P.
-(2022) geoinfobage: Democratizing access to Geospatial information in the city of Bagé-RS.
+     Silva,R.R.;Antoria,C.P.A.;Marques,L.P.; Moraes,E. (2023) geoinfobage: Democratizing access to Geospatial information in the city of Bagé-RS.
      GitHub repository - https://github.com/GeoInformacao/geoinfobage.